binghamtonuniversity-cs110/template-lab0-introduction/README.md

 We will explore git workflows in-depth later in this lab.

 Now that we have our repository set up, we will edit the code.
 Change your directory to the cloned repository.
 If you aren't sure how to do this, first review part A, and try to figure it out.
-As a last resort, ask the TA for help.
+As a last resort, ask for help.

 If you are not already familiar with a linux editor, please use gedit, which has several nice features for Python code development.

-:warning: Beware that gedit is a linux editor, and will not work on other OS's.
+:warning: Beware that gedit is a linux editor, and will not work on other OS's (Windows, Mac, etc.).

 You can use gedit to open a file by typing, for example, the following into a linux command shell: